History of Auckland: Capital of New Zealand

 After the signing of the Treaty of Waitangi in February 1840 the new Governor of New Zealand, William Hobson, had the task of choosing a capital for the colony.
-At the time, the main European settlements were in the Bay of Islands and on the Otago Harbour in the South Island.
-However, the Bay of Islands' geographical position made it very remote, inaccessible and off-centre from the rest of the New Zealand archipelago and Hobson knew little about the South Island and its populations.
-Auckland was officially declared New Zealand's capital in 1841, and the transfer of the administration from Russell in the Bay of Islands was completed in 1842.
+At the time, the main European settlements were in the Bay of Islands and the Otago Harbour in the South Island.
+However, the Bay of Islands' geographical position made it very remote, inaccessible and off-centre from the rest of the New Zealand archipelago.

-Even in 1840 Port Nicholson (now Wellington Harbour) seemed the obvious choice for an administrative capital.
-Centrally situated at the south of the North Island, close to the South Island and growing fast, it had a lot to commend it.
-But the New Zealand Company and the Wakefield brothers had founded and continued to dominate Port Nicholson.

 On the initial recommendation of the missionary Henry Williams, supported by the Surveyor General, Felton Mathew, and the offer of land from Ngāti Whātua, Hobson selected the south side of Waitematā Harbour as his future capital, while setting up a temporary capital at Okiato (also known now as Old Russell) in the Bay of Islands.
-The Chief Magistrate, Captain William Cornwallis Symonds, soon purchased the further land from Ngāti Whātua.
+The first purchase ran along the northern shoreline from Westmere (Opou Creek in modern-day Coxs Bay) to Hobson Bay in the east, and at both ends the boundaries ran south until they converged at Maungawhau / Mount Eden.
+The Chief Magistrate, Captain William Cornwallis Symonds, would later purchase further land from Ngāti Whātua.